Admission deadlines: Fall - January 15

 The Test of English as a Foreign Language (TOEFL) or the Academic International English Language Testing System (IELTS) is required of all applicants except those who hold a bachelor’s, master’s, or doctoral degree from a college or university in the United States or from an institution located in a country in which English is the official language, provided English was the language of instruction.
 Minimum scores:

-- TOEFL: 550 on paper-based or 80 on Internet-based; applicants requesting funding consideration must have 600 on paper-based; or 100 on Internet-based
+- TOEFL: 550 on paper-based or 81 on Internet-based; or

 - PTE Academic: 53; applicants requesting funding consideration must have 68.